Phil-Factor/PowerShell-Utility-Cmdlets/README.md

-## Distribute-LatestVersionOfFile
+## Distribute-LatestVersionOfFile ##

-Finds the latest version of a file and copies it over all other existing copies within all the subdirectories of  the base directory you specify.
+[Distribute-LatestVersionOfFile.ps1](/Distribute-LatestVersionOfFile/Distribute-LatestVersionOfFile.ps1) Finds the latest version of a file and copies it over all other existing copies within all the subdirectories of  the list of base directories that you specify.
 This is a way of ensuring that the latest version of the file is updatd everywhere within the directory structure
-For the BaseDirectory parameter, you should provide the base directory of the location where the alterations can take place.
+For the BaseDirectory parameter, you should provide one or more  base directories, each of which is a location where the alterations can take place.
 For the  Filename parameter, you need to provide  the name of the file that you want synchronized across the location